CES Letter: Catalyst for members leaving the LDS Church

 According to the Salt Lake Tribune and The Daily Beast, the letter has been influential in the decision of many now-former members of the LDS Church to resign their membership.

-Writer Jana Riess has argued that the impact of the CES Letter has been overstated, yet important.
+Writer Jana Riess has argued that the impact of the CES Letter has been overstated, yet still important.
 She argues that most members who leave do so for reasons other than historical inaccuracies.
 Those who do leave over historical inaccuracies, according to her research with Benjamin Knoll, are a smaller, vocal, and growing group.
 This is inconsistent with a non-random, unscientific survey conducted by podcaster John Dehlin indicating that, among self-recruited survey respondents, historical reasons were a factor in 70% of former members' decisions to leave.